infinitempg/CFB-Rankings/README.md

 ## Files

-* d1_school.json: A JSON (modified from Devin Young's list) of all D1 (FBS/FCS) schools, linking their names on the NCAA.com website and their URLs
+* id_list.json: A JSON that matches all FBS teams to their ESPN ID
-* rankings.py: Obtains team, schedule, and result information from the NCAA.com website, and saves these in a JSON file.
+* rankings.py: Obtains team, schedule, and result information from ESPN, and saves these in a JSON file.
 * savefile.json: A JSON file containing all information gathered from rankings.py
 * division_teams.json: A JSON file containing a list of teams in the specified conference/division
 * ranker.py: Calculates the overall PCT based on win quality, record, etc. described below.
-* testgraph.py: (WIP) Creates interactive graphs for each team

 ## Calculations